StephenCleary/ArcDb/doc/storage-engine/transactions.md

 The Write Transaction is considered complete when the WAL footer has been flushed (and the in-memory commits are made).
 It does not have to wait for the [Lazy Writer](./lazy-writer.md) to merge the WAL into the Main database file.

+Optimization: Write Transactions keep an in-memory list of metadata and LPN folios freed by this transaction; allocations come from these in-memory freelists.
+If freelists still have entries when the transaction is committed, then the metadata structures are updated as needed in bulk at that time.

 ### Notes

 Database Versions are unique only if you only consider committed transactions.
 They may be equal to previous Write Transaction Versions that were rolled back, or equal to a Read Transaction's Version.